In this week's Abundance Insider: SpaceX makes history, Google and Ford team up, and lab researchers multiply real teeth in a lab.

 Spotted by Clyde Dennis

-What it is: The Securities and Exchange Commission has approved Overstock.com's plan to issue company stock through blockchain, and other organizations may soon follow suit.
+What it is: The Securities and Exchange Commission has approved Overstock.com's plan to issue company stock through blockchain technology, and other organizations may soon follow suit.
 One of Overstock's subsidiaries has created a cryptosecurity technology that gives a "secure, transparent, reliable and largely automatic way of tracking who owns a given security at any given time," as Wired describes.

 Why it's important: Overstock's cryptosecurity technology could potentially close market loopholes and eliminate the very middlemen who traditionally control the stock market.
 Wired also posits that the Blockchain-based technology could replace systems run by the New York and Nasdaq stock exchanges.